alexpaul/Binary-Tree/README.md

 # Binary Tree

-A Binary Tree is an abstract data struture the is made up of a root node and a left and right node.
+A Binary Tree is an abstract data struture that is made up of a root node and a left and right subtree.
 A node can have zero, one or two child nodes.

 ## Tree Structure Vocabulary